Kirzhach

-Kirzhach (Киржа́ч) is a town and the administrative center of Kirzhachsky District in Vladimir Oblast, Russia, located on the Kirzhach River in the west of the oblast, 125 km west of Vladimir and 29 km south of Alexandrov.
+Kirzhach (Киржач) is a town and the administrative center of Kirzhachsky District in Vladimir Oblast, Russia, located on the Kirzhach River in the west of the oblast, 125 km west of Vladimir and 29 km south of Alexandrov.
 Population:

 Etymology

-The town is named after the Kirzhach River.
+The town is named after the Kirzhach River, which flows through the town.
 The root of the name (kirzh) corresponds to a Moksha or Erzya word meaning "left".

 History

 It was established in the 14th century as a sloboda assigned to the Annunciation Monastery.
 The latter was established by Saint Sergius of Radonezh, who lived in the area between 1354 and 1358.
 For most of its history, the abbey remained heavily dependent upon the Trinity Lavra of St. Sergius, which lies 48 km to the west.
 After the monastery was disbanded in 1764, the sloboda was granted municipal rights in 1778.
 Thereafter, Kirzhach, as many other towns in the vicinity, developed primarily as a textile center.